pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

 - Matrix (here Linear Algebra) semantics where the fill value is assumed to be 0,
-- Graph semantics where the fill value is assumed to be undefined value.
+- Graph semantics where the fill value is assumed to be indefinite value.

 The Scikit-Learn algorithms of the Matrix and Graph domains use sparse